 YOGA in Rishikesh:

 Rishikesh is one of the most popular destinations for yoga in India.
 There are numerous ashrams and styles of yoga and meditation to choose from.
-Hence, it’s important to investigate which best meets your needs.
+Hence, it’s important to investigate which one best meets your needs.
 I have tried several well known Iyengar masters during my visit and I have learned so much from them about alignment and how to do yoga correctly.
-Besides these, many Ashtanga classes and TTCs were available but I wasn’t able to find hatha yoga classes so I gladly stuck to Iyengar yoga with , Usha Devi (at Omkarananda Ashram in Ram Jhula), Asish Sharma (at Green Hotel in Ram Jhula/near Parmath Niketan Ashram) and Rudra.
+Besides these, many Ashtanga classes and TTCs were available but I wasn’t able to find hatha yoga classes so I gladly stuck to Iyengar yoga with , Usha Devi (at Omkarananda Ashram in Ram Jhula), Asish Sharma (at Green Hotel in Ram Jhula/near Parmath Niketan Ashram) and Rudra (a bit of a drive for the 7 am class outside the Rishikesh town).

 This link might be useful in choosing a TTC course among hundreds of them: http://www.yogattc.info/best-yoga-teacher-training-courses-ttc-in-rishikesh/